National Park Lodges – When to Splurge and When to Skip

 El Tovar – Grand Canyon National Park

 El Tovar is far from the only option inside Grand Canyon.
-You’re much better off staying at one of the many other properties inside the park, and dining at the El Tovar instead.
+Save your money and stay at one of the many other properties inside the park.
+Visit the the El Tovar for dinner instead, and time your dinner with the sunset if possible.

 Lake Crescent Lodge – Olympic National Park